brunoroncete/gym-project/README.md

 - Navigation Bar

-1. When the company name is clicked it returns the user to the index.html from all pages.
+1. When the company name is clicked, it returns the user to the index.html from all pages.
-2. When each link on the navbar is clicked it takes the user to the correct page.
+2. When each link on the navbar is clicked, it takes the user to the correct page.

 - Social Media Links
-1. When each link is clicked it opens a new tab.
+1. When each link is clicked, it opens a new tab.
-2. When each link is clicked it takes the user to the correct page.
+2. When each link is clicked, it takes the user to the correct page.

 - Forms
 1. When submitted the form link to the correct place.